hetu-script/hetu-script/README.md

 hetu value: {greeting: hello, foo: bar}
 ```

+## Auto-Binding tools

+Thanks to [rockingdice](https://github.com/rockingdice) we now have an automated tool for auto-generate both Dart-side and Hetu-side binding declarations for any Dart classes.

+Please check out this repository: [hetu-script-autobinding](https://github.com/hetu-script/hetu-script-autobinding)

 ## Command line tool

-On Windows, there is a hetu.exe under project directory to use in Command line.
+On Windows, there is a hetu.exe under [project_directory/bin] to use in Command line.

 Usage:

 ```
 hetu [file_name] [invoke_func]
 ```

+If [file_name] is provided, evaluate the file in [function] mode.

+If [invoke_func] is provided, evaluate the file in [module] mode and call a certain function with given name.

 If no option is provided, enter REPL mode.